TikTok says to sue over Trump crackdown - Borneo Post Online

 Trump has increasingly taken a confrontational stance on China, challenging it on trade, military and economic fronts.

-Shortly after Trump announced his moves against TikTok this month, the US slapped sanctions on Hong Kong’s leader over the Chinese security clampdown after last year’s pro-democracy demonstrations.
+Shortly after Trump announced his moves against TikTok this month, the United States slapped sanctions on Hong Kong’s leader over the Chinese security clampdown after last year’s pro-democracy demonstrations.

 Microsoft and Oracle are possible suitors for TikTok’s US operations.